No items found.

 What is the Kyleena coil and how does it work?

 It prevents pregnancy by thickening the cervical mucus, making it harder for sperm to reach an egg, and thinning the uterine lining, making it less likely for a fertilised egg to implant.
+Kyleena is not licensed for endometrial protection or for treating heavy periods.

 What are the benefits of having a Kyleena coil fitted?